 The Policy complements Kina's other related policies, in particular, the Code of Ethics and Business Conduct, Conflicts of Interests Policy, and the Gift and Entertainment Policy.
 The Policy harmonises with Kina's Core Values that emphasise principles of fairness, imagination, reflection, togetherness and honesty in our relationships and business dealings with both our internal and external stakeholders.

 Principle 4: Safeguard the integrity of corporate reports

 A listed entity should have appropriate processes to verify the integrity of its corporate reports.

-Audit and Risk Committee
+Audit Committee

-Details of the Audit and Risk Committee are set out on page 54 above.
+Details of the Audit Committee are set out on page 60.

 Written Declarations